DevExpress/devextreme-reactive/packages/dx-react-common/docs/guides/performance-optimizations.md

 # React Components - Performance Optimization

 Internally, Reactive Components use React [guidelines](https://reactjs.org/docs/optimizing-performance.html) for optimizing performance.
-However, a customer component configuration is just as important an internal configuration for performance optimization.
-You can avoid big performance problems if you follow some easy rules.
+However, a customer component configuration is just as important as internal configuration for performance optimization.
+You can avoid big performance issues if you follow some easy rules.

 ## Use Immutable Data Structures

-React Controls do not change data passed through a state and uses memoization and [React.PureComponents](https://reactjs.org/docs/react-api.html#reactpurecomponent).
-A `React.PureComponent` compares old and new state values using a simple comparison.
+React Controls do not change data passed through a state and use memoization and [React.PureComponents](https://reactjs.org/docs/react-api.html#reactpurecomponent).
+A `React.PureComponent` compares old and new state values using a shallow comparison.
 In this case, if you update a state object field, React does not update the component because it compares two references to the same object.
 Immutable data structures help to solve this problem.

 Keep the Control’s state management plugins as separate components and update their properties independently to optimize performance.
 This allows the Control to avoid rendering unchanged UI elements.